gonstoll/gonzalostoll.com/content/articles/type-safe-environment-variables.md

 ---

-If you've been working with Typescript and needed to access environment variables on your code, you must've noticed that after you type `proces.env` you don't get any suggestions.
+If you've been working with Typescript and needed to access environment variables on your code, you must've noticed that after you type `process.env` you don't get any suggestions.
 And that makes a lot of sense, because there's no way Typescript can effectively know what are the variables living in your `env` file.
-That's because it's code you never import and is executed at runtime.
+That happens due to the fact that it's code you never import, and is executed at runtime.

 Personally, when working with Typescript I like to get as much help from it as possible.
 Now, I know what you're thinking.
-We usually don't go around using env variables a hundred of times across our codebases, it's only on selected spots of our codebase where we do use them.
+We usually don't go around using env variables a hundred times across our codebases, it's only on selected spots of our codebase where we do use them.
 But still, arguably those places where you use them are really imporant.
 Better safe than sorry!